D.C. United hires Lucy Rushton as second female general manager in MLS history

 United had tried to hire Rushton to a technical role before she accepted the Atlanta job, one person said.

 In Atlanta, Rushton worked with the technical staff in identifying potential signings and using video analysis to scout players and opponents.
-Atlanta, which spends ambitiously on players and coaches, won the 2018 MLS Cup title and 2019 U.S. Open Cup with one of the most feared attacks in the league.
+Atlanta, which spends ambitiously on players and coaches, won the 2018 MLS Cup and 2019 U.S. Open Cup with one of the most feared attacks in the league.

 Rushton came to Atlanta from her native Great Britain, where she was head of Reading FC’s technical scouting.
 Previously, she was a player recruitment analyst at Watford in England.